colourblind/OhTehNoes/ReadMe.txt

 OK to distribute modified binaries, so I'll keep doing that until someone sets me straight), and the logging details are in the App.config file.
-Please refer to the log4net documentation if you want to make any changes (start with the recipient email address - there's not a log I can do if your server is about to die.)
+Please refer to the log4net documentation if you want to make any changes (start with the recipient email address - there's not a lot I can do if your server is about to die.)

 PLUGINS

-All of the operations that Oh Teh Noes can perform (even the core functionality) it loads from plugins.
+All of the operations that Oh Teh Noes can perform (including the core functionality) it loads from plugins.
 When run, OhTehNoes will scan the /plugins/ directory and attempt to load tasks from the assemblies in there.